Helston: Sport and recreation

 In 1885 the annual custom of the beating the Helston Borough Bounds was undertaken, followed by a scrimmage for 15 dozen buns and the throwing of the hurling ball.
 In the same year Helston Cycling Club had their headquarters at the Globe Hotel and had a weekly evening cycle to places such as Redruth and the Lizard.

 The town has an active sporting scene, with Helston RFC, Helston Athletic FC and Helston Cricket Club all having prominent roles within the community.
 The current rugby club was formed in 1965 but rugby was played on Helston Downs as early as 1883 when Helston beat Lanner by 6 tries and 3 touch-downs in self-defence to nil.
 The Swallows Gymnastics Club is also extremely popular within the area.
 Helston holds an annual road race An Resek Helys (The Race for Helston) and an annual triathlon.

 The town has a King George V Playing Field, the home ground for the rugby club and finish line of An Resek Helys.
 Below the town is Coronation Park which has a man-made lake as its centrepiece where rowing boats can be hired in summer.
 A skate park is nearby in the same complex.
 The Penrose Amenity Area lies across the road from Coronation Park.
 National Trust-owned, this area, once part of the Penrose Estate, offers walks alongside the River Cober which leads down to Loe Pool and the sea beyond Loe Bar.
 Just off the main path is a bird-watching hide offering views over Loe Pool.

+Cornish wrestling

+Helston has been a centre for Cornish wrestling for centuries.The Cornishman, 2 May 1889, p5.
+Over this time there were a large number of sites where tournaments were held.
+These include: